Ensono/amido.github.io/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

 The `build/azDevOps/azure/network` folder contains a YAML file named `air-infrastructure-data-network.yml` that serves as a template for Azure DevOps CI/CD pipeline for networking and self-hosted agent infrastructure.
 If the client or user does not have their own network and self-hosted agent, they must establish the networking pipeline in Azure DevOps following the procedures outlined above.
 This setup should be completed before initiating the core infrastructure pipeline.
 The `build/azDevOps/azure/network` folder also includes another YAML file called `air-infrastructure-data-network-vars.yml` that contains the variables used in the networking pipeline.
 These variables must be updated as well as the project requirements.

-If the client/user have their own network and self hosted agent then networking pipeline wont be required.
+If the client/user has their own network and self-hosted agent, then the networking pipeline won't be required.

 ## Step 3: Deploy Infrastructure in non-production environment